senseexcel/senseexcel-reporting/onDemand-extension.md

 ## A default user need a security rule like:  ##

-Name of the rule: "SER SharedCintente User"
+Name of the rule: "SER SharedClient User"
 ...
 Actions: "create, read, update, delete"
 ...
-Conditiosn: "!user.IsAnonymous()"
+Conditions: "!user.IsAnonymous()"